ptakopysk/mgrnalej/README.md

 ## Preparation

-1. Open up a terminal (the default Linux shortcut for that is `Crtl+Alt+T`; or click through the menus to find something called Terminal or similar)
+1. Open up a terminal (the default Linux shortcut for that is `Ctrl+Alt+T`; or click through the menus to find something called Terminal or similar)

 1. Generate input data (one random number per line, between 0 and 32767 inclusive)